How NFL Teams, Players Observed National Anthem on 16th Anniversary of 9/11

 Absolutely beautiful US Bank Stadium...beautiful. #Vikings #NeverForget https://t.co/gjTIiUXj032017-9-11 23:05:49

 Daniel Rodriguez sang the anthem.
-Rodriguez was an officer in the New York Police Department and a first responder at the World Trade Center on Sept.
+Rodriguez was an officer in the New York City Police Department and a first responder at the World Trade Center on Sept.
 11, 2001.

+At Sports Authority Field, Denver Broncos wide receiver Emmanuel Sanders waved an American flag as he ran out prior to a game against the Los Angeles Chargers:

-In the immediate aftermath of the attacks, then-NFL Commissioner Paul Tagliabue postponed the next week of action.
+In the aftermath of the terrorist attacks, then-NFL Commissioner Paul Tagliabue postponed that weekend's games.

-"There was some feeling that carrying on was what was called for," Tagliabue said in an interview with Michael Silver in 2011 for Yahoo Sports.
+"There was some feeling that carrying on was what was called for," Tagliabue said in an interview with Michael Silver for Yahoo Sports in 2011.
 "But in my mind you couldn't continue with business as usual, because this was not business as usual.
 This was a cosmic, unprecedented event, and playing football games that weekend was not appropriate."